Finding Your Feet In The World Of Business

 You Do Belong Here

-Some of the brands and companies that we were with are award winning.
+Some of the brands and companies that we were with were award-winning.
 We were speaking to, and rubbing shoulders with some of the big players in the homewares industry.
 Lead buyers from De Bijenkorf (Dutch Selfridges), and John Lewis, The UK Ambassador to the Netherlands Also the founder of Makerversity.
 When you look at the magnitude of their positions, and their organisations, it’s easy to lose perspective.
 The view that in fact, we’re all just people.
 They didn’t care that I was from a small town in Manchester.
 Or that I have a rather unusual accent, or that I use daft Wiganese slang words most the time.
 They wanted to learn the way of the web, and about our business, about Manchester, about us as people.
 There was nothing scary about any of it.

 Do What You Can’t